jsmithb117/mini-apps/README.md

 ## Historical Events Finder:

 ### Description:
-   parses through historical events using server side pagination using a JSON server
+   Parses and searches historical events with server side pagination using a JSON server.

 ### Tools used:
     React, Webpack, Json-server, Babel